Bexhill Photographers (C-F)

 [ABOVE] A photographic view of Bexhill seafront in the mid 1890s showing the beach with its bathing machines and, in the distance, the newly built hotels which marked the start of the development of the old village of Bexhill into the modern seaside resort of Bexhill-on-Sea.

-William Morris Crouch, perhaps with funds generated from his "apprenticeship scam", established a photographic studio at 7 Sea Road, Bexhill-on-Sea, opposite the town's Railway Station.
-Crouch was listed as a photographer at 7 Sea Road, Bexhill-on-Sea in the 1899 edition of Kelly's Directory of Sussex.
-Later that year, William Crouch re-launched his business in Sea Road as "The Sackville Photographic Studio".
+William Morris Crouch was listed as a photographer at 7 Sea Road, Bexhill-on-Sea in the 1899 edition of Kelly's Directory of Sussex.
+Later that year, William Crouch advertised his business in Sea Road as "The Sackville Photographic Studio".
 (An advert for Crouch's Sackville Studio appeared in Pike's trade directory published in 1899).
 William Morris Crouch placed the following advertisement in Kelly's "Hastings & St Leonards Directory (with Bexhill) for 1900" :

 THE SACKVILLE PHOTOGRAPHIC STUDIO